mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

 - Vim has the vim-go plugin.
   This is a popular options in the Go community.
 - VS Code has the Go extension from Microsoft.
-  This is another popular option in the Go community.

 ### VS Code Go Extension